cloudmesh-community/book/chapters/cloud/packer.md

 ## Usage

-In the previous section, [vagrant](/chapters/cloud/vagrant.md#usage) was used to start up an Ubuntu 18.04 virtual machine.
+In the Section [vagrant](/chapters/cloud/vagrant.md#usage) we use vagrant to start up an Ubuntu 18.04 virtual machine.
 Once the VM was up and running, vagrant allowed the user to log in and setup the VM according to the user's requirements.
 In that example, the user ran commands to install and upgrade software dependencies: